 That’s what they feared…

 Good-hearted men worried, doubted and almost gave up until they’ve read this proven 5-Step Plan:

 Download your free ebook here: 5-steps to Quality Dates

 Understand What Shyness is

 The first thing I want to talk about is, it’s really important to understand what shyness is.
 Shyness is a behavior that stems from feelings.
 It stems from emotion.
 It is a reaction to your emotions.
-Usually, shyness stems from being uncomfortable, insecure, having low self-esteem, low confidence, nerves.
+Usually, shyness stems from being uncomfortable, and insecure, having low self-esteem, low confidence, and nervousness.
 You’re self-conscious.
-It stems from all of that, or multiple, or one or the other.
-That’s what creates the shyness because if you’re insecure, for example, if you’re really worried about how you look, if you don’t know if you’re attractive, and then, you start worrying about all these thoughts, and your mind starts churning out all these either negative statements or ways that things can go wrong, and then, it builds in shyness, because you don’t want to potentially for things to go wrong, and that’s what stops you from flirting, from asking her out, from even saying hi.
+It stems from all of that, or multiple, or one, or the other.
+That’s what creates shyness because if you’re insecure, for example, if you’re really worried about how you look if you don’t know if you’re attractive, and then, you start worrying about all these thoughts, and your mind starts churning out all these either negative statements or ways that things can go wrong, and then, it builds in shyness because you don’t want to potentially for things to go wrong, and that’s what stops you from flirting, from asking her out, from even saying hi.

 Recognize the Fear

 It’s important to understand where is your shyness stemming from.
 Normally, it stems from fear.
 There’s a fear there.
 If you didn’t have fear, you would do it.
 If you think about when you’re really calm when you don’t really have those overflowing thoughts of possibilities when you don’t have that fear, don’t you just do it?
 We could go to a grocery store normally because we don’t fear that someone’s going to come and rob us.
 That’s a true fear, of course, but it’s not in day to day.
 You don’t fear that.